-17For this hint to the "real substance" of transaction costs I wish to thank Johannes Greiner (Kassel).
+17 For this hint about the 'real substance' of transaction costs I wish to thank Johannes Greiner (Kassel).

-18 This argument can be extended to all forms of decision making and coordination where an unequal distribution of information among the parties involved makes it possible for single actors (individuals and institutions) to spread biased information to the other parties involved in order to keep them away from effective control, competition and articulation of interest.
-Asymmetrical distribution of information among the actors (information impactedness), combined with the same possible feints (opportunism) is a major element in 0.E.
-Williamson (1975).
+18 This arguemnt can be extended to all forms of decision-making and coordination where an unequal distribution of information among the parties involved makes it possible for single actors (individuals and institutions) to spread biased information to the other parties involved in order to keep them away from effective control, competition and articulation of interest.
+Asymmetrical distribution of information among the actors (information impactedness), combined with some possible feints (opportunism), is a major element in O. E. Williamson (1975).